-Differences in heat transfer, the freezing temperature of soil solution in pores, and the affinity of water to move to the border of ice formation can induce local heterogeneities of ice formation processes, wetting, and drying, and, thus, cause soil structure changes by frost.
-Previous studies on the impact of FTCs on microstructure focused mainly on measurements of soil structure stability and not on the impact on the pore network.
-Based on wet sieving and stability measurements, it was shown that aggregate stability decreased with number of FTCs and with increasing water content.
-Soils with clay contents between 30 % and 60 % were more susceptible to stability deterioration than loamy soils with less clay (Oztas and Fayetorbay, 2003; Dagesse, 2013).
-Lehrsch (1998) observed an increase in stability after 2 to 3 FTCs with little changes thereafter for aggregates from different loamy soils at field moisture.
+Differences in heat transfer, freezing temperature of soil solution in pores and the affinity of water to move to the border of ice formation can induce local heterogeneities of ice formation processes, wetting and drying, and thus cause soil structure

+- 65 changes by frost.
+Previous studies on the impact of FTC on microstructure focused mainly on measurements of soil structure stability and not on the impact on the pore network.
+Based on wet sieving and stability measurements, it was shown that aggregate stability decreased with number of FTCs and with increasing water contents.
+Soils with clay contents between 30 and 60 % were more susceptible towards stability deterioration than loamy soils with less clay (Oztas and Fayetorbay, 2003;Dagesse, 2013).
+Lehrsch (1998) observed an increase in stability after 2 to 3 FTCs with little changes thereafter for field- - 70 moist aggregates from different loamy soils.
 Ma et al. (2019) found a continuous and significant reduction in aggregate size distribution for different soil conditions after 1 to 30 FTCs.
 Six et al. (2004) summarized that the described differences in ice formation at the microscale lead to opposing processes of aggregate degradation by wetting and aggregate stabilization by drying.
 Therefore, aggregate stability measurements on bulk samples would result in an average of both processes.
-On a soil column scale, Starkloff et al. (2017) determined, via X-ray μCT scanning, a reduction in macroporosity (> 140 μm pore diameter), pore thickness, and their specific surface area after 6 FTCs for a silty clay loam and especially for a loamy sand.
-For fine-textured soils, the creation of new vertical shrinkage cracks increased the water permeability, although a reduction in total larger voids was observed (Chamberlain and Gow, 1979).
-In his review about FTC experiments in soil science, Henry (2007) remarked that many experiments used artificially rapid rates of temperature change and unrealistic minima of -20 °C, using a typical laboratory freezer.
-Rapid freezing could reduce the impact of FTCs by promoting the formation of relatively small ice crystals (Henry, 2007).
+On a soil column scale, Starkloff et al. (2017) determined via X-ray μCT scanning a reduction in macro-porosity (>140 μm pore - 75 diameter), pore thickness and their specific surface area after 6 FTCs for a silty clay loam and especially for a loamy sand.
+For fine-textured soils, the creation of new vertical shrinkage cracks increased the water permeability although a reduction in total larger voids was observed (Chamberlain and Gow, 1979).
+In his review about FTC experiments in soil science, Henry (2007) remarked that many experiments used artificially rapid rates of temperature change and unrealistic minima of -20°C, using a typical laboratory freezer.
+Rapid freezing could reduce the impact of FTCs by promoting the formation of relatively small ice - 80 crystals (Henry, 2007).
 In addition, most studies were based on a small number of FTCs and neglected the chance that mechanical stress can accumulate with multiple FTCs.
 The aim of this study was to analyse how multiple FTCs change the structure of two differently textured soils and which structural features promote the decay of clods as observed by farmers.
-The development of soil structure during the experiment, in terms of macropore characteristics and pore distances in the solid phase, was analysed by X-ray μCT at a resolution of 48 μm.
-At the end of the experiment, the results were complemented by structural information of small macropores $\geq 10 \,\mu\text{m}$ obtained by X-ray computed tomography (CT) scans of subsamples.
-Furthermore, the determination of the hydraulic properties contributed indirect information on the development of the pore system towards the mesopores (0.2-10 μm).
-The experimental set-up followed the recommendations of Henry (2007), i.e. the cumulative effect of 19 FTCs was investigated, the temperature amplitude was adapted to field conditions, and the freezing process was conducted from top to bottom.
-The hypotheses were that (i) multiple freezing and thawing alter soil structure and hydraulic properties by the decay of soil clods and the creation of new pores, (ii) the magnitude of structural changes through FTCs varies with the amount of swelling clay minerals, and (iii) a soil structure that has been developed over a long time is more stable against mechanical stresses imposed by FTCs than an unconsolidated structure produced by ploughing.
+The development of soil structure during the experiment, in terms of macro-pore characteristics and pore distances in the solid phase, was analysed by X-ray μ CT at a resolution of 48

+- 85 μm.
+At the end of the experiment, the results were complemented by structural information of small macro-pores ≥ 10 μm obtained by X-ray CT scans of subsamples.
+Furthermore, the determination of the hydraulic properties contributed indirect information on the development of the pore system towards the meso-pores (0.2-10 μm).
+The experimental setup followed the recommendations of Henry (2007), i.e. the cumulative effect of 19 FTCs was investigated, the temperature amplitude was adapted to field conditions and the freezing process was conducted from top to bottom.
+The hypotheses were that multiple - 90 freezing and thawing (i) alters soil structure and hydraulic properties by the decay of soil clods and the creation of new pores, (ii) the magnitude of structure changes varies with the amount of swelling clay minerals, (iii) a long-term developed soil structure is more stable against mechanical stresses imposed by FTCs than an unconsolidated structure produced by ploughing.

-2 Materials and methods
+2 Materials & Methods

-2.1 Field site, sampling, and sample preparation
+2.1 Field site, sampling and sample preparation